 This Touro College and University System Academic Integrity Policy applies to all Touro students.
 Any act in violation of this Policy or any allegation of misconduct related to this Policy involving a student must be reported and addressed in accordance with the adjudication procedures outlined below or those of the student’s school, which may not be less stringent than the requirements and standards set forth in this Policy Statement.

 Faculty members, students, or other members of the Touro community who encounter suspected academic integrity violations should contact the Chair of the relevant department.
 The Chair will consult with the faculty member, and if a violation is identified the faculty member will inform the student.
-The Chair will also report all violations in writing (using the Academic Integrity Violation Reporting Form) to the CAI Officer.
+The Chair will also report all violations in writing (using the Academic Integrity Violation Reporting Form, Revised Sept.
+15, 2016) to the CAI Officer.
 No permanent grade may be entered onto the student’s record for the course in question before the issue is resolved.

 Incidents of academic integrity violations are reported to the department Chairperson, and a report by the Chair is submitted to the CAI Officer.
 The method of resolution of the violation may be either informal or formal.
 Students who are found to have violated the Touro College and University System’s Standards of Academic Integrity are subject to the sanctions listed above.

 The outcome of the informal resolution should be reported in writing by the department Chair to the CAI Officer, who will maintain the record for the duration of the student’s academic career.

 The informal resolution process is not available to individuals who have been previously reported.